julien-nc/phonetrack/README.md

 * change a device color, move it to another session
 * share a session to other users (read-only)
 * make a session public and share it via a public link.
 Positions are not visible in web logging page "publicWebLog" for private sessions.
-* import/export sessions in GPX format (one subtrack by device).
+* import/export a session in GPX format (one file with one track by device).
 * display session statistics
 * filter points (any criterias combination)
+* reserve a device name to make sure only authorized user can log with this name
+* toggle session auto export (daily/weekly/monthly)

 Public page works like main page except there is only one session displayed and there is no need to be logged in.